 Holman Hunt Reredos – Paintings by the well known artist.

-Holder of the Big side Bags – An office bearer in the rugby club
+Holder of the Big side Bags – The captain of cross-country.

 HoMs - Housemasters / Housemistresses